Delaram: History

 Delaram was initially a city in Khash Rod District in Nimruz Province, but was administratively transferred to Farah Province in 2007 for a short time as a separate district.
 Delaram transitioned to Farah Province following a period of violence between ISAF and the Taliban, in which the Afghan Border Police were brought in to restore order.
 Delaram was then transferred back to Nimruz Province and remained a separate district of Nimruz.

 Climate

 Delaram has a hot desert climate (Köppen BWh), characterised by little precipitation and high variation between summer and winter temperatures.
 The average temperature in Delaram is 18.9 °C, while the annual precipitation averages 106 mm.
 July is the hottest month of the year with an average temperature of 31.9 °C. The coldest month January has an average temperature of 6.1 °C.

 Delaram US Military Base

 Forward Operating Base Delaram, with elements of the ANA 215th Corps and U.S. Marines, was located near the town of Delaram.
+The base was transferred to the Afghan National Army in April 2014 and later became the headquarters of 4th Brigade, 215th Corps, which was formed in 2012, prior to the Taliban takeover in 2021.